 They must interpret, analyze and draw conclusions about information based on science and data.

-Nurse practitioners must have a strong sense of compassion when they perform their role.
+Nurse practitioners must have a strong sense of compassion when they perform their roles.
 According to the National Institutes of Health, providing compassionate nursing can make patients feel more satisfied, which saves time and cost and boosts the morale of the team.

 Also, compassionate NP can endure tough times with trying patients.